Black Pirates of the Caribbean that were former Slaves on Sugar Plantations were called Black Caesars.

-Like the first Caesar, Henry and his Pirates were successful, and for the next 10 years he adopted the moniker Caesar The Great.
+Like the first Black Caesar, Henry and his Pirates were successful, and for the next 10 years he adopted the moniker Caesar The Great.

 However, following the purchase of Florida by the United States, Black Caesar was forced to abandon his lucrative base, moving into the Gulf of Mexico where he also established a settlement on Sanibel Island.

-He continued raiding, but in 1829 Henry was eventually captured by the Spanish off the coast of Cuba and he died shortly afterwards.
+Black Caesar continued raiding, but in 1829 Henry was eventually captured by the Spanish off the coast of Cuba and he died shortly afterwards.

-All in all, the History of Black Pirates is a story of self-determination, and most of all dignity in a hostile world.
+All in all, the History of Black Caesar Pirates is a story of self-determination, and most of all dignity in a hostile world.